djplaner/blog/docs/2012/05/05/on-the-inertia-of-systems/index.md

 ---
+categories:
+- thesis
+date: 2012-05-05 09:36:33+10:00
+next:
+  text: A CRM for the LMS?
+  url: /blog2/2012/05/05/a-crm-for-the-lms/
+previous:
+  text: 'Enabling and analysing cross-institutional patterns in learning analytics:
+    A foundation for research and action'
+  url: /blog2/2012/05/04/enabling-and-analysing-cross-institutional-patterns-in-learning-analytics-a-foundation-for-research-and-action/
 title: On the inertia of systems
-date: 2012-05-05 09:36:33+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 comments: